Saline di Volterra

 Saline di Volterra is a village in Tuscany, central Italy, administratively a frazione of the comune of Volterra, province of Pisa.
 At the time of the 2001 census its population was 1,218.
+Ten years later it was down to 1,143.

+Sights

+The main tourist attraction in the area are the saltworks, particularly the pavilion designed by Pier Luigi Nervi, which houses the "Salt Waterfall."
+Inside the saltworks, there is a museum dedicated to the history of salt extraction in Tuscany.